Accounting and Information Systems

 The Bachelor of Accountancy degree is available to students choosing accounting as a major.
 The curriculum is designed to prepare you for the excellent opportunities that exist in public accounting practice and in business, government and nonprofit organizations.
 It is also appropriate for those who may choose to seek either the Master of Accountancy or the Master of Business Administration degree after graduation.

-The Information Systems program has a focus on cyber security that prepares you for a variety of administrative and technical positions associated with the security of information systems.
+The Information Systems program students for a variety of administrative and technical positions in a wide range of organizations.
 Potential employers include information system service organizations, public accounting/consulting firms, manufacturing and merchandising business, banks and other financial institutions, government and others that rely on information systems to support their business.

 Graduate Program Information

-Neither the traditional four-year accounting program nor the MBA provides the educational breadth and depth necessary to fully prepare students for the demands now imposed by many accounting careers.
-The major objective of the Master of Accountancy (MAcc) program is to provide for these increased educational needs and to prepare students more adequately for careers as professional accountants in financial institutions, government, not-for-profit organizations and public practice.
+The major objective of the Master of Accountancy (MAcc) program is to provide students with an increased depth of knowledge of accounting to prepare students more adequately for careers as professional accountants in financial institutions, government, not-for-profit organizations and public practice.
 The program is designed to provide a technical and theoretical foundation in accountancy at the advanced level and yet allow the student to take courses to accommodate individual needs.
+The Master of Accountancy also provides students a path to satisfy the 150 credits necessary to become a Certified Public Accountant.

 Kevin Melendrez, Ph.D., Department Head

-Professors Mora-Monge; Associate Professors Billiot, Clemons, Ewing, Joo, Melendrez, Shen; Assistant Professors Arslan, Fuqua, Park, Peters, Zhang; College Assistant Professor Hamilton, Mitchell, Shindi; Emeritus Professor Foster, Mills, Oliver, Scribner, Seipel, Tunnell
+Professors Mora-Monge; Associate Professors Clemons, Ewing, Joo, Melendrez, Zhang; Assistant Professors Arslan, Fuqua, Park, Peters; College Assistant Professor Hamilton, Mitchell, Shindi; Emeritus Professor Billiot, Foster, Mills, Oliver, Scribner, Seipel, Tunnell

 Accounting Courses